 A discount dental plan, however, can often help you avoid these issues.
 These plans work in a different way: You pay a small monthly fee to receive a discounted rate when you visit the dentist.
-Discounts can start at 15% and may sometimes go over 70% depending on the procedure.
+Discounts can be anywhere from 15-60% depending on the procedure.

 For instance, with a discount dental plan from Careington Dental, fees paid to the dentist will typically be cut in half.
 Dental plans typically go into effect much faster than insurance plans and can even be used with those annoying pre-existing conditions like a tooth ache or dental emergency.
 Also, you can go to the dentist as often as you need and there are no co-pays, maximums or deductibles to take you by surprise.